tagohd/mono/Characters/Sam Ward.md

 References: ["Cloth (Hollow Knight)???", "Noelle Holiday (Deltarune)", "Kronk (The Emperor's New Groove)"]
 Notes:
 SortOrder: 2
+Focus: True
+FocusComment: Do they have a SOUL or not?
+This may be determined by solving [[BFS 10000]].
 ---
 # Sam, THE INNOCENT ONE
 Love interest for [Luke](Luke%20Campbell.md).